A Rx Prescription for Reading!

 "Every dollar invested in high quality early childhood education produces a 7 to 10 percent per annum return on investment." - James Heckman

-Children 5 years of age or younger living in poverty in Georgia (29%)
+Children in Georgia 5 years of age and younger live in poverty

-Of all Georgia's 4th graders are reading BELOW proficiently
+Of ALL Georgia's 4th graders are not reading proficiently

 Of Georgia's children do not attend preschool